How to Install Brave Browser on Ubuntu 24.04, 22.04, or 20.04

 Install the Required Packages For Brave Browser

-To successfully install Brave Browser, there are several software packages that you need to have installed on your system.
+To successfully install Brave Browser, you need to install several software packages on your system.
 Run the following command in your terminal to install these required packages:

 sudo apt install software-properties-common apt-transport-https curl ca-certificates -y